 We’re looking for students and professionals in the field of graphic, typographic, and typeface design with a passion for type.
 The nature of the course allows for various backgrounds, from beginners to seasoned practitioners, who will immerse into the world of type and acquire new practical skills, as well as learning to look at and design type in unconventional ways.
 Participants in the ISIA Urbino Type Design Week will become part of an international group of students coming from all over the world.
 We call for candidates who are interested to learn from the past, explore the present, and pave the future of their skills in typeface design in a unique, playful context.

-If you will be accepted we will contact you before Monday June 2nd.
+If you will be accepted we will contact you shortly after submission.
 Within one week after notification, accepted applicants must have paid the enrollment fee to be officially registered as a student.

 A maximum of 30 students will be accepted.
 The selection will be made by the teachers of the Type Design Week.